mfhepp/gobox-power/README.md

 Below, please find measurements of the remaining ripple and noise.
 The output voltage shows practically no ripple (less than 12mV Peak-to-Peak), the input voltage very little (ca. 66 mV Peak-to-Peak).

-The parameters of the measurement were as follows:
+The parameters of the measurement were as follows:<br />
-Input voltage: 9V from a 9V block battery.
+Input voltage: 9V from a 9V block battery.<br />
-Load: 100 R resistor
+Load: 100 R resistor<br />
-Output voltage: 11.9V
+Output voltage: 11.9V<br />
-Output current: 119 mA
+Output current: 119 mA <br />

 Measurements taken with a DMM and a Rigol Oscilloskope with a 1.10 probe.